home films tv biog best scene shop news discussion download interviews more all the sites русский

 The photos shows Ken Russell directing Rosalind Plowright and Richard Leech in the dream sequence in the Houston version.
 The photo is by Ava Jean Mears.

-Barry McCauley Barry McCauley plays Pinkerton and Catherine Lamy plays Madama Butterfly.
+Barry McCauley plays Pinkerton and Catherine Lamy plays Madama Butterfly.
 John Matheson conducts the Spoleto Festival Orchestra.
-Catherine Lamy

 Italian Girl in Tangiers

 Staged in Geneva Opera, Switzerland.
-John Rawnsleyn performed Taddeo.
-Russell said "I'm going to base it on a marvellous Bud Abbott and Lou Costello movie called ´Lost in a Harem`.
+John Rawnsley performed Taddeo.
+Russell said "I'm going to base it on a marvellous Bud Abbott and Lou Costello movie called Lost in a Harem".

 1984 La Boheme (Puccini)